NetworkBlockDevice/nbd/doc/proto.md

 - bit 0, `NBD_CMD_FLAG_FUA`; valid during `NBD_CMD_WRITE`.
 SHOULD be
   set to 1 if the client requires "Force Unit Access" mode of operation.
-MUST NOT be set unless export flags included `NBD_FLAG_SEND_FUA`.
+MUST NOT be set unless transmission flags included `NBD_FLAG_SEND_FUA`.

 #### Request types